Indigenous Studies (INST) 493

 INST 493 is not available for challenge.

-Many adults who wish to improve or upgrade their education find that regular university courses are too restrictive in their content, pacing or grading.
+Many adults who wish to improve or upgrade their education find that regular university courses are too restrictive in their content, pacing, or grading.
 Directed research courses are more flexible.
 In directed research courses, students may learn what they want to learn; such courses may allow students to do things that no one else has done before.
-Directed research courses let students learn using their own learning styles, and working at their own rates.
+Directed research courses let students learn using their own learning styles, and working at their own pace.
 They allow students to continue at their jobs, and may even encourage them to pursue their jobs in their learning activities.
 Directed research courses encourage development of both intellectual and technical skills.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.